 We are a School of Choice- We Offer Flexibility and the Opportunity for Secondary Education completion.

 LEC offers a Prepare Youth to Work Program to students 16-21 years of age who meet criteria set by the Federal Workforce Investment Act.
 This program provides classroom instruction on job preparation which ultimately leads to internships.
 Our community partners provide workshop speakers throughout the year on topics such as resume and job application preparation, money management, confidentiality in the workplace, and specific occupation skill requirements.
 Job fairs are offered on the Lawrence main campus twice a year.

-LEC offers great flexibility in providing learning materials that meet most skill levels or a 4.0 and above.
-LEC is open day or evening, making the flexibility of open entry enrollment the hallmark of our program.
+LEC offers great flexibility in providing learning materials that meet most skill levels or a 5.0 and above.
+LEC offers differenct sections during the day making the flexibility of open entry enrollment the hallmark of our program.

 LEC has been consistent in graduating students over the years and increasing reading levels to assist students in literacy for life-long learning.